hexabyte23/QuarkTx/README.md

-# QuarkTx, UP to 17 Channels !!
+# QuarkTx, up to 17 Channels !!
-Radio Control system based on Arduino Nano ATmega 328
+Radio Control system based on Arduino Nano ATmega 328, with a simple goal: Provide powerfull embedded functions in a small piece of hardware.

 ## Gui
-Qt client source code running on following system: WIN 10, OSX, Android & IOS
+Qt client source code for app running on WIN 10, OSX, Android & IOS

 ## Radio
 Arduino Nano ATmega328 source code